 Classroom Discussions play an important role in student learning.
 It engages students, allows them to practice important life skills and is also a form of assessment for teachers.
-I rely on these interactions to help me gauge student understanding of topics and concepts we are studying.
+I rely on these interactions to help me gauge student understanding of topics and concepts.
 The following are a few of my favorite, and more unique, discussion strategies.
 Many of these ideas have been borrowed and modified for my own classroom.

 First Things First –